Welcome to Owl Class!

 Week Commencing: 22.1.18

 This week it is Owl Class assembly.
-Have a practise of this song and actions if you get chance, Owls!
+Have a practise of these songs and actions if you get chance, Owls!

 Week Commencing: 15.1.18